takaakit/design-pattern-examples-in-cpp/README.md

 -----
 * Select model elements on the model browser of Astah, and press the "Generate code" button to generate.
 * The generated code has "User Code Area".
 The "User Code Area" is the area enclosed by "˅" and "˄".
 Handwritten code written in the "User Code Area" remains after a re-generation.
-* You can run the program from "main.cpp" for each design pattern.
+* You can run the program from "main.cpp" for each Design Pattern.
 * For detailed usage of the tools, please see [Astah Manual](http://astah.net/manual) and [M PLUS plug-in Tips](https://sites.google.com/view/m-plus-plugin/tips).

 ![](screenshots/Usage.gif "Usage")